Today we will learn about the Python break and continue statements. These Python keywords are used to change the flow of a loop in Python.

 The Python break statement breaks out of a loop.
 Look at the example below.
 Let’s say you want to print a list of all the odd numbers but want the loop to stop as soon as the number goes above 10.

 In such a case, you can obviously specify a range, but the other option is to break out of the loop using the break statement.

 number = 1 #Number is initially 1 while True : #This means the loop will continue infinite time print (number) #print the number number+=2 #calculate next odd number # Now give the breaking condition if number > 10: break; #Breaks the loop if number is greater than ten print (number) #This statement won't be executed

-In the given example you will see that the statement(s) that are written after break, won’t be executed.
-So here, 11 will not be printed.
+In the given example you will see that the statement(s) after the break, don’t execute.
+So here, the code will stop before printing 11.

-Python break statement can be used in for loop also.
+The Python break statement can be used in the for loop too.
 Suppose you are printing words from a list.
-If any words that matches with “exit” won’t be printed and the loop will terminate.
-The following python code illustrates the idea.
+If any words match “exit” won’t be printed and the loop will terminate.
+The following Python code illustrates the idea.

 words = ["rain", "sun", "moon", "exit", "weather"] for word in words: #checking for the breaking condition if word == "exit" : #if the condition is true, then break the loop break; #Otherwise, print the word print (word)